Dispatch API (Route Optimization)

 Keep API keys server-side.
 Do not embed keys in browser or mobile client code.

-For SOAP requests, send your TrackServiceKey in the SessionIDHeader as SessionID.
-Login/Logout are no longer required when using TrackServiceKey (keep them documented as legacy if you want).
+For SOAP requests, send your TrackServiceKey in SessionIDHeader as SessionID.
+Legacy Login and Logout are not required when you use TrackServiceKey authentication.

 <?xml version="1.0" encoding="utf-8"?>